 Whether you are a teacher, homeschooling, a tutor, or just a parent trying to help your children, the Problem Solving Maps methodology covered in this course will dramatically improve your ability to help struggling math students.

-Problem Solving Maps (PSM) depicts three major thinking processes--inductive thinking, deductive thinking, and analysis--which are a common set of important skills needed to solve math problems.
-The generic structure of the PSM ensures that they can be used across multiple math topics and grade levels.
+Problem Solving Maps (PSM) makes thinking visible by depicting three crucial thinking processes--inductive thinking, deductive thinking, and analysis--which are relevant skills needed to solve math problems.
+The generic structure of the PSM ensures that they can be used to learn math across multiple topics and grade levels.